This page provides access to public reference information related to railroad crossings of note in our area.

 This listing is maintained by Trains In The Valley.

-Current crossing of note
+Current crossings of note

 Front Street crossing | West Springfield

-Front Street crossing
+State Street crossing | Springfield

 Issue | CSX freight trains block this crossing for very long periods of time on a regular basis.